 Positions in the global health track per year will generally be

-- UPMC Shadyside up to two position/year
+- UPMC Shadyside up to two positions/year

-Applicants who are interested in the Global Health Track should provide a brief (one to two paragraphs) statement of their career goals, reason for wanting to enter the track, and past experiences to the program director, and global health track director after the NRMP match is finalized.
+Applicants who are interested in the Global Health Track should provide a brief (one to two paragraphs) statement of their career goals, the reason for wanting to enter the track, and past experiences to the program director, and global health track director after the NRMP match is finalized.

 The Global Health academic committee, which includes the integrated Family Medicine program director and family medicine faculty members from each family medicine residency site within UPMC, will then review applicants and select those who will participate in the track.

-Criteria considered in selection
+Criteria considered in the selection

 - Career goals

-- Prior experience demonstrating competency in cross cultural medical care
+- Prior experience demonstrating competency in cross-cultural medical care